MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Results

 \subsection{High Densities}

-In this section, we explore the third key physical aspect of the high-redshift ISM: investigating the gas density properties of \megatron\ galaxies.
+In this section, we explore the second key physical property of the high-redshift ISM: investigating the gas density properties of \megatron\ galaxies.

 Traditionally, low-ionization state optical lines (e.g. $\rm [O~{ II}]\lambda\lambda3726,3728$ and $\rm [S~{ II}]\lambda\lambda6719,6731$) have been used to measure the densities of star-forming regions due to their strength and doublet separation.
-However, the information that these lines provide is inherently incomplete, as this low-ionization gas is not representative of the ISM as a whole, particularly tracing the edge of $\rm H~ II$ regions and diffuse ionized gas.
+However, the information that these lines provide is inherently incomplete, as this low-ionization gas is not representative of the ISM as a whole, particularly tracing the edge of $\rm H~ II$ regions and diffuse ionized gas (see Figure~\ref{fig:all_lines}).
 In contrast, the $\rm C~{ III}]\lambda\lambda1906,1908$ and $\rm N~{ IV}]\lambda\lambda1483,1486$ doublets are sensitive to increasingly higher energies, tracing denser gas closer to the young, massive stars \citep[e.g.][]{James:2014,Berg:2021,Mingozzi:2022}.

 Observations of H~{ II} regions at $z\gtrsim1$ with optical lines suggest that they are considerably denser than in the local Universe \citep[e.g.][]{Erb:2006,Hainline:2009,Steidel:2014,Sanders:2016,Berg:2022}.
 JWST now provides access to the rest UV-optical spectra of galaxies at higher redshifts, allowing multi-tracer determinations of electron densities \citep[][]{Isobe:2023,Reddy:2023,Abdurrouf:2024,Topping:2025,Li:2025}.
-JWST observations have found elevated gas densities in the early Universe resulting and a strong evolution in gas density with redshift.
-Likewise a few objects with exceptionally high densities \citep[$\gtrsim10^5~{\rm cm}^{-3}$,][]{Senchyna:2024,Topping:2024}, were discovered.
+Such observations have found elevated gas densities in the early Universe suggesting a strong evolution of gas density with redshift.
+Likewise a few objects with exceptionally high densities \citep[$\gtrsim10^5~{\rm cm}^{-3}$,][]{Senchyna:2024,Topping:2024}, were also discovered.